High Availability for Your Production Environments: Introducing Database Replication in Timescale

 Database replication in Timescale is as easy as pressing a button.
 By enabling a replica, you will increase the availability of your data, assuring that you will only experience a few seconds of downtime if your database fails—but that’s not all.
 In Timescale, enabling replicas can also improve performance, as you can easily direct your heavy read queries to the replica, which frees up resources in your main database for higher ingest rates, more advanced continuous aggregates, or additional read queries.

-Read on to learn more about replicas in Timescale, and how you can use database replication to increase data availability and liberate load in your Timescale database.
+Read on to learn more about replicas in Timescale, how we make them work under the hood, and how you can use database replication to increase data availability and liberate load in your Timescale database.

-If you’re new to Timescale, try it for free (100% free for 30 days, no credit card required).
+If you’re new to Timescale, try it for free.
 Once you’re up and running, join our community of 8,000+ developers passionate about TimescaleDB, PostgreSQL, time-series data, and all its applications!
 You can find us in the Timescale Community Forum and our Community Slack.

 How Replicas Work

-As we’ve seen in the previous section, adding a replica to your service is extremely simple.
+Adding a replica to your Timescale service is extremely simple (more on that later).
 But as a more technical deep dive for the interested reader, the following paragraphs cover three design choices we’ve taken for replicas: (i) the choice of asynchronous commits, (ii) their ability to act as hot standbys, and (iii) their use of streaming replication.

 Timescale replicas are asynchronous